Keefe Bruyette slashes price target on Fidelity National Information Services Inc. [FIS] – find out why.

 Sponsored

-What do top market gurus say about Fidelity National Information Services Inc. [FIS]?
+Here’s what leading stock market gurus have to say about Fidelity National Information Services Inc. [FIS]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for FIS shares is $79.22 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on FIS stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.